LeoneVi/TicTacToe/README.md

 Your work will be assessed on **clarity**, **correctness**, **use of the design recipe**, and **thorough testing**.

-**Good luck, and have fun building and testing your Tic Tac Toe game!**# Tic-Tac-Toe-Assignment
+**Good luck, and have fun building and testing your Tic Tac Toe game!**